Understanding Spring Boot Project Structure

 The src/main/java Directory

 The HelloSpringApplication class is the entry point of your Spring Boot application.
-The main application class contains a main() method, which is responsible for initializing the Spring application context and starting the Spring application.
+It contains a main() method, which is responsible for initializing the Spring application context and starting the application.

-The @SpringBootApplication annotation is a convenience annotation that combines 3 other Spring Boot annotations.
+This class is annotated with @SpringBootApplication, a convenience annotation that combines three other Spring Boot annotations:

 We will learn more about this annotation in Chapter 5, Dependency Injection.